From the October 2013 issue.

 In addition, he was impressed by our customer service host.
 She welcomed him by name and made sure he was seated comfortably in our conference room with his preferred choice of beverage.
 (She knew what he wanted to drink without asking him because she had taken the time to call ahead to his office and ask his staff.)

-I provide this example to make a point: the look and feel of your office and the level of customer service you offer have a huge impact on the way you and your firm are perceived.
+I provide this example, not because I want to brag about our office, but to make a point: the look and feel of your office and the level of customer service you offer have a huge impact on the way you and your firm are perceived.
 What the visitor to our firm was really referring to was the effect of these intangibles—an overall impression he couldn’t quite put his finger on—that make up the essence of our firm.

 There are five key areas that are crucial to improving the look and feel of your firm, let’s take a look them: